Skip to main content

 Paid

-1. From embeddings to search: review the basics of embeddings and analyze how exactly they enable semantic search functionality.
+1. From Embeddings to Search: Revisit the basics of embeddings and delve into how they enable semantic search functionality.

-2. Building a pipeline: implementing an API on FastAPI for log processing and embedding generation.
+2. Building a Pipeline: Implement an API with FastAPI for processing logs and generating embeddings.

-3. Working with qdrant: collections, points, cosine similarity search, and optimization of embedding structure.
+3. Working with qdrant: Explore collections, points, cosine similarity search, and optimize the embedding structure.

-4. Streamlit interface: creating a user-friendly search and comparing the semantic approach with classic SQL.
+4. Streamlit Interface: Develop a user-friendly search interface and compare the semantic search approach with traditional SQL.

-5. Improving accuracy: methods for optimizing embeddings, query formulation, and search configuration.
+5. Improving Accuracy: Discover methods for optimizing embeddings, refining query formulations, and configuring searches.

-6. Launching in Docker: deploying the entire stack (FastAPI, qdrant, Streamlit, DuckDB) using Docker Compose.
+6. Launching in Docker: Deploy the entire stack (FastAPI, qdrant, Streamlit, DuckDB) using Docker Compose.

-7. Bonus: using DuckDB for analytics - implementing WAL, working with data in Docker, and comparing the capabilities of SQL and vector search.
+7. Bonus: Utilize DuckDB for analytics by implementing WAL, handling data in Docker, and contrasting SQL capabilities with vector search.

-Upon completion of the course, you will not only understand the mechanics of semantic search but also have a ready-to-use working project that can be adapted for your own AI-based solutions.
+By the end of the course, you will not only comprehend the mechanics of semantic search but also possess a ready-to-use project that can be tailored for your personal AI-driven solutions.
+This hands-on experience will prepare you to apply semantic search capabilities effectively and innovate within the realm of AI.

 About the Author: Andreas Kretz